Myungsung Presbyterian Church

 Myung Sung Presbyterian Church is the largest Presbyterian church in the world.
 It is located in Myung-il-dong, Seoul, South Korea, with its Prayer Sanctuary in Wonju.
 Myung Sung Presbyterian Church has over thirty church plants, including Myung Sung First Presbyterian Church, founded in 2004, and Myung Sung Second Presbyterian Church, founded in 2006.
 There are an additional ten "screen" (video) churches.
-The founder and current senior pastor of the church is Dr. Kim Sam Whan.
+The current senior pastor of the church is Pastor Kim Ha Na, and Dr. Kim Sam Whan has become the emeritus pastor.